 Bennetts realises not every motorcyclist and motorcycle is the same.
 This is why we don’t put all our eggs in one basket – we use the services of eight leading insurance underwriters and their wide range of insurance schemes.
 Because nothing remains still in the slow and fast lanes of two-wheeled pleasure, you can be assured that Bennetts is always up-to-date on any changes that may best suit your needs.

 As a Yamaha owner, regardless of engine capacity, getting an insurance quote from Bennetts is easy.
-You can call us on 0330 018 7990, where you can speak directly to a member of our highly experienced motorcycle team, or simply apply for a quote online 24/7 here.
+Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand 24/7 to find the best deal for you.

 www.yamahaclub.com – a website dedicated to news on all aspects of Yamaha motorcycles.
 Features forums, picture gallery, advice and event calendar dates.